The BIG IDEA

-Reading the Bible isn’t difficult to do and will bring big benefits to our lives.
+Reading the Bible isn’t difficult and brings big benefits.

-Our lack of knowledge of how to read the Bible causes us to be intimidated by the Bible and to not read it.
+Our lack of knowledge of how to read the Bible can keep us from reading it.

-- How I want the group to respond: By studying the Bible with confidence and expectation.
+- DO: Study the Bible with confidence and expectation.

 - Take the 30 Day Challenge!